Libel, Slander, and Defamation Law: The Basics

 These terms and details are further defined below:

 The Statement - A "statement" needs to be spoken (slander), written (libel), or otherwise expressed in some manner.
-Because the spoken word often fades more quickly from memory, slander is often considered less harmful than libel.
-These statements are especially damaging if they involve a public or private individual and sexual misconduct or the abuse of minors.
+Many consider slander less harmful than libel because the spoken word often fades more quickly from memory.
+These statements are especially damaging (the legal term for which is defamation per se) if they involve a public or private individual and sexual misconduct or the abuse of minors.

-Injury - To succeed in a defamation lawsuit, the statement must be shown to have caused injury to the subject of the statement.
+Injury - To succeed in a defamation lawsuit, the plaintiff must show the statement to have caused injury to the subject of the statement.
 This means that the statement must have hurt the reputation of the subject of the statement.
-For example, a statement has caused injury if the subject of the statement lost work as a result of the statement.
+For example, a statement has caused injury if the subject of the statement lost work due to the statement.

 Falsity - Defamation law will only consider statements defamatory if they are, in fact, false.
-A true statement is not considered defamation.
-Additionally, because of their nature, statements of opinion are not considered false because they are subjective to the speaker.
+A true statement is not considered defamation in many states.
+In some states, truth is a defense (see below).

-Unprivileged - Lastly, in order for a statement to be defamatory, it must be unprivileged.
-You cannot sue for defamation in certain instances when a statement is considered privileged.
-For example, when a witness testifies at trial and makes a statement that is both false and injurious, the witness will be immune to a lawsuit for defamation because the act of testifying at trial is privileged.
+Unprivileged - You cannot sue for defamation based on statements considered "privileged."
+For example, when a witness testifies at trial and makes a false and injurious statement, the witness will be immune to a lawsuit for defamation because the act of testifying at trial is privileged.
+In some states, privilege is a defense to a defamation claim (more on that below).

 Social Media and Defamation Law

-Due to social media, it's now easier than ever to make a defamatory statement.
-That's because social media services like Twitter and Facebook allow you to instantly "publish" a statement that can reach millions of people.
-Whether it's a disparaging blog post, Facebook status update, or YouTube video, online defamation is treated the same way as more traditional forms, meaning that you can be sued for any defamatory statements you post online.
+Social media makes it easier than ever to make a defamatory statement because social media services like Twitter and Facebook allow you to instantly "publish" a statement that can reach millions of people.
+Whether it's a disparaging blog post, Facebook status update, or YouTube video, online defamation is treated the same way as more traditional forms.
+You can be sued for any defamatory statements you post online.

 Higher Burdens for Defamation: Public Officials and Figures

-Our government places a high priority on the public being allowed to speak their minds about elected officials as well as other public figures.
+Our government places a high priority on the public being allowed to speak their minds about elected officials and other public figures.
 People in the public eye get less protection from defamatory statements and face a higher burden when attempting to win a defamation lawsuit.

-When an official is criticized in a false and injurious way for something that relates to their behavior in office, the official must prove all of the above elements associated with normal defamation, and must also show that the statement was made with "actual malice."
+The Supreme Court ruled that freedom of speech limits a public official's ability to sue someone for defamation.
+When someone criticizes an official in a false and damaging way for something relating to their behavior in office, the official must prove the statement was made with "actual malice" and all the other defamation elements.

-"Actual malice" was defined in a U.S. Supreme Court case decided in 1988, Hustler v.
-Falwell.
-In that case, the court held that certain statements that would otherwise be defamatory were protected by the First Amendment of the United States Constitution.
+The U.S. Supreme Court defined "actual malice" in Hustler v.
+Falwell (1988).
+In that case, the Court held that the First Amendment of the United States Constitution protected certain statements that would otherwise be defamatory.

 Questions About Defamation Law?
 Get Legal Help Today